Weixin-Ma/PR_Evaluation_Project/README.md

 |   |-- ...
 ```

 `loop_result.txt` is the top-1 matching results for each query frame of the query sequence.
 The $1^{th}$ column is the ID of frame in query sequence.
 The $2^{nd}$ column is the ID of the matching frame in reference sequence.
-The $3^{th}$ column is the cosine distance between the query frame and matching frame.
+The $3^{th}$ column is the similarity between the query frame and the matching frame.
 ```text
 loop_result.txt
 |-- 0 3304 0.181415737